SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/storage-and-computations/apache-spark/2022-08-07-spark-fundamentals.markdown

 hidden: true
 ---

+The necessity for data distribution over several computers arises from either the data being too massive to store on a single machine or the computation being too long to accomplish on a single machine.

 # Spark architecture

 Spark is built on a *master-slave architecture*, which we refer to as the *Spark cluster*.
 Spark cluster is made up of one master node and one or more worker nodes.
 Each worker node has at least one *executor*.